-Name: G-number: rising experience during Orientation, please take the time to review the Mason advising information ine.
-Additionally, please complete this planning form to facilitate the exchange of information with STEP 1: Please tell us what m ajor you are enrolled in or, if undecided, what major(s) you may be thinking about.
+Name: G-number: 3 . uring Orientation, please take the time to review the Mason advising information ease complete this planning form to facilitate the exchange of information with STEP 1: Please tell us what major you are enrolle ed in or, if undecided, what major(s) you may be thinking about.